Zertz/nginx-redis-ssl/README.md

 > It has not been audited nor battle-tested and does not provide high-availability nor durability.

-That said, this is a cloud-config script designed to use nginx as an SSL proxy in front of Redis.
+That said, this is a cloud-config script designed to be used as a template to setup nginx as an SSL proxy in front of Redis.

 ## What it does